tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 > position automatically when you resize the stack, see the section on
 > the *Geometry Manager*.

-This topic discusses the way windows are implemented in LiveCode applications; how to change window appearance; and how to control the behavior of the various window types.
+This topic discusses the way windows are implemented in applications;
+how to change window appearance; and how to control the behavior of the various window types.
 This topic does not cover the organization of stacks within a stack file, which is covered in detail in the section *Structuring Your Application*.

 > **Caution:** Do not start your stack name with "rev".
 Stacks with
-> names starting with "rev" are reserved by the LiveCode development
+> names starting with "rev" are reserved by the development
 > environment.

 You create a new stack – which can then be displayed in any number of